 How Evolve Teamed Up With Arcturus To Integrate Pentesting Into Our SDLC

 For Evolve, as a software development company, the cybersecurity of bespoke applications we deliver to our clients is our top priority.
-Therefore, we ensure that software developers working on client-tailored dedicated and extended teams in our Ukraine-based R&D Centre are trained on the cybersecurity essentials.
-In January 2019, we sent a team of our software developers to attend a comprehensive penetration testing workshop held by our security partner Arcturus.
+Therefore, we ensure that software developers working on client-tailored extended teams in our Ukraine-based R&D Centre are trained on the cybersecurity essentials.
+In January 2019, we sent a team of our Ukrainian software developers to attend a comprehensive penetration testing workshop held by our security partner Arcturus.
 Here’s their feedback on key takeaways from the workshop.

 “I’m now well aware of the OWASP top 10 principles and will make sure to apply them in my daily development activities,”